 Lenses are normally designed specifically for full frame or crop sensor cameras.

-Because of this they will have various mounts depending on the system you are using.
+Because of this, they’ll have various mounts depending on the system you are using.

-We don’t need to go into detail about mounts but, the mount type is just the way a lens and a camera is connected.
+We don’t need to go into detail about lens mounts but, the mount type is just the way a lens and a camera are connected.

 It determines which cameras and lenses can fit and work together.
 Different camera brands tend to use different lens mounts that don’t overlap.

-So a Canon lens would not fit a Sony camera and vice versa. (unless you use some sort of adapter)
+So a Canon lens would not fit a Sony camera by default and vice versa. (unless you use some sort of adapter)